Why do you need cyber security?

 Key cybersecurity considerations:

-• Basic protection against phishing, ransomware, and data breaches.
+Basic protection against phishing, ransomware, and data breaches.

-• Secure cloud usage (e.g., Microsoft 365, Google Workspace).
+Secure cloud usage (e.g., Microsoft 365, Google Workspace).

-• Employee awareness training to prevent human error.
+Employee awareness training to prevent human error.

-• Affordable solutions that scale with growth.
+Affordable solutions that scale with growth.

-• How do we protect customer data?
+How do we protect customer data?

-• What happens if we get hacked?
+What happens to our business operations if we get hacked?

 1.